Skip to content

 Monthly maintenance: 1–3 hours/mo

 Security patches, dependency updates, the occasional broken update, certificate renewal issues, monitoring alerts at inconvenient times.
 OpenClaw has had active CVE disclosures — CVE-2026-25253 required a configuration patch that Rapid Claw deployed within hours of disclosure.
 Self-hosters who caught it quickly took 1–2 hours to assess and patch.
 Those who didn't catch it promptly stayed exposed.
 Budget 1–3 hours per month conservatively, at $50–150/mo in opportunity cost.
+To benchmark whether your setup is healthy, see our guide on understanding performance tests for OpenClaw.

 Self-hosting true monthly total